 - Submit proof of completion of the following courses:

 - Grade 11 or 12 Mathematics C, M or U (M or U recommended)

 - 2 Grade 11 or 12 Sciences (biology, chemistry or physics)

 - These are the same requirements for applying directly to the Practical Nursing program

-- Submit proof of completion of a Personal Support Worker Certificate program in Accredited Ontario Colleges since 2006.
+- Submit proof of completion of a Personal Support Worker Certificate program from an Ontario community college since 2006.*